Sexuality and Physical Changes With Aging

 - Look for another person who is in the same situation as you are.
 One of the richest benefits of support groups is that members often find intimacy with one another.

 - Be available to others.
 Just as you need people, there are people who need you too.

 Sexually Transmitted Infections

 Older people may think of STIs as a problem that affects only young people.
-But because of physical changes related to age, older adults who are exposed to STIs may be more likely than young people to get STIs.
+But older adults can get STIs too.

 Author: Healthwise Staff